vvenla/trumponator/files/Report.md

 #### Results

-The prediction model was formed by taking all the tweets starting at the 15th of June 2015 when the Trump's presidential campaign was launched until 25th of Sep 2018.
+The prediction model was formed by using all the tweets starting at the 15th of June 2015 when the Trump's presidential campaign was launched until 25th of Sep 2018.
+1970 tweets are used as test data.
 The results of the model predicting Trump's influence on the stock market are very promising.

 <figure><img src=https://github.com/vvenla/trumponator/raw/master/files/pictures/pie_all.PNG><figcaption>Accuracy of the model</figcaption></figure>
 <br/>